kumagron/Sitecore.RestApi/README.md

 #Sitecore REST API
 This project aims to provide a completely RESTful alternative to Sitecore's Item Web API.
-Apart from being completely RESTful it also a lot of flexibility in customizing the response output with little effort.
+Apart from being completely RESTful it also provides a lot of flexibility in customizing the response output with little effort.

 Read below to know more about what it can do to make your Sitecore client-side development more efficient.